 Are there opportunities to grow the business with existing properties?
 Adding fees for additional services, for example, is one way to grow the company financially.

-Pro tip: Look for your municipality’s Comprehensive Annual Financial Report (CAFR) to identify areas that are heating up due to new development projects or other factors that can influence the health of the local rental market.
+Pro Tip: Look for your municipality’s Comprehensive Annual Financial Report (CAFR) to identify areas that are heating up due to new development projects or other factors that can influence the health of the local rental market.

-Compare With Industry Standards
+Compare With Property Management Industry Standards

 Measure your company, or the company you’re interested in, against industry standards for your market, as well as competitors.
 You may track this on your own and compare your portfolio to reputable sources of data—or by using property management software.
 Buildium’s Analytics & Insights, for example, gives you leasing benchmarks for your specific rental market for companies of your size.
 There’s a lot to learn from the data that you gather from your normal operations.